Ohio governor signs new congressional district map into law

 DeWine said in a statement that, compared with other proposals from House and Senate lawmakers from both parties, the Senate legislation he signed “makes the most progress to produce a fair, compact, and competitive map.”

+The redistricting measure cleared the state Legislature along party lines with House approval Thursday after a breakneck sprint through both chambers, amid praise from majority Republicans.

 Democrats blasted the Republican-led mapmaking process as unfair, partisan and cloaked in secrecy.
 The Senate approved the bill Tuesday, only about 16 hours after the new map was released.
+The nonpartisan Princeton Gerrymandering Project gave the map an F grade.

 The new law creates at most three safe Democratic districts out of 15 new U.S. House seats in a state where voters are split roughly 54% Republican, 46% Democratic.